WE PROVIDE A COMPLETE BEGINNER'S GUIDE TO GUITAR EFFECTS PEDALS AND LIST THE MOST ESSENTIAL GUITAR EFFECTS PEDALS FOR YOUR BOARD!

 These pedals take your guitar signal – regardless of what electric guitar you’re playing - and make it sound like it’s an acoustic.

 These are often used by guitarists on stage who want to switch between an acoustic and electric guitar sound during a set or even the same song.

 The BOSS AC-3 Acoustic Simulator is a great option!

 Essential Effects Pedals

-Now we’ve covered almost all the guitar pedal types available, but If we had to pick our favourite pedals, or the essential guitar effects pedals we think you’ll really need, it would be the following 4:
+We’ve covered almost all of the guitar pedal types available, but if we had to pick our favourite pedals (or the essential guitar effects we think you’ll really need) it would be the following pedals: